genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Searching with wildcards

-DbMon allows functionality to search via a wildcard.
+DbMon provides functionality to search via a wildcard.
 Beware this might be quite slow if running against a large dataset.

 ```jsx